Gabby Hartnett: Career prime

 In 1928, Hartnett hit above .300 for the first time, posting a .302 batting average with 14 home runs.
 He also surpassed Jack Clements' major league record of 72 career home runs by a catcher.
 Hartnett also led National League catchers in assists, caught stealing percentage and in fielding percentage.
 As he matured as a player, he became more disciplined on the field and committed fewer errors.
 He threw the baseball around the infield in a fearless manner, throwing out baserunners with a high degree of accuracy.
 Between 1928 and 1938, Hartnett led the league's catchers in fielding percentage seven times.

 In 1929, Hartnett injured his throwing arm by making a hard throw without warming up.
 The arm ailment limited him to one game behind the plate and 24 games as a pinch hitter as the Cubs won the National League pennant.
 Hartnett struck out in all three of his at bats in the 1929 World Series against the Philadelphia Athletics.
 He rebounded with his best season in 1930, hitting for a .339 batting average with career highs of 122 runs batted in, a .630 slugging percentage and 37 home runs, breaking his own single-season home run record for catchers.
 Hartnett led all National League catchers in putouts, assists, fielding percentage and in baserunners caught stealing.
 His single-season home run record for catchers stood for 23 years, until Roy Campanella hit 40 home runs in 1953.

+In a stunt on April 1, 1930, in Los Angeles, he caught a baseball dropped either 550 or 800 ft from a Goodyear blimp.
+If dropped from 800 feet, it would have been traveling 95.5 mph at the time it was caught.

 During an exhibition game against the Chicago White Sox on September 9, 1931, Hartnett was photographed while signing an autograph for gangster Al Capone.
 After the photograph was published in newspapers across the United States, Hartnett received a telegram from Baseball Commissioner Kenesaw Mountain Landis instructing him not to have his photograph taken with Capone in the future.
 Hartnett replied with a telegram to the Commissioner whimsically stating, "OK, but if you don't want me to have my picture taken with Al Capone, you tell him."

 In 1932, Hartnett guided the Cubs' pitching staff to the lowest team earned run average in the league, as the Cubs clinched the National League pennant by 4 games over the Pittsburgh Pirates.
 Hartnett was the Cubs' catcher on October 1, in Game 3 of the 1932 World Series against the New York Yankees when Babe Ruth hit his debated "called shot."
 Although he hit for a .313 batting average with 1 home run, the Yankees won the series in a four-game sweep.